qbammey/adaptive_cfa_forensics/readme.md

 To use a pretrained network and retrain it on data, specify the pretrained model with -m.
 All images are kept in GPU memory at the same time.
 As a consequence, training on a large database require more GPU memory.

-## Detect forgeries on a single image with the proposed method, and plot the results interactively:
+### Detect forgeries on a single image with the proposed method
-detect_forgeries_interactive.py [-h] [-m MODEL] [-j JPEG]
+detect_forgeries.py [-h] [-m MODEL] [-j JPEG]
+                                    [-o OUT]
                                     [-b BLOCK_SIZE]
                                     input
 The model can be specified with -m.
 By default, uses the pretrained model (not retrained on the database).

-## Detect forgeries on an image with the proposed method, and write the result in a png image:
-detect_forgeries.py [-h] [-m MODEL] [-j JPEG] [-b BLOCK_SIZE]
-                                    [-o OUT]
-                                    input [input ...]
-The model can be specified with -m.
-By default, uses the pretrained model (not retrained on the database).
+If the output image path is not specified, results will be plotted interactively.

-## Detect forgeries on multiple images with the intermediate values method:
+### Detect forgeries on multiple images with the intermediate values method:
 choi_intermediate_values.py [-h] [-j JPEG] [-b BLOCK_SIZE] [-o OUT]
                                    input [input ...]
 This is an implementation of the method described in Choi, C., Choi, J., & Lee, H. (2011).
 CFA pattern identification of digital cameras using intermediate value counting.
 MM&Sec'11.

-## Detect forgeries on multiple images with the variance of colour difference method:
+### Detect forgeries on multiple images with the variance of colour difference method:
 shin_variance.py [-h] [-j JPEG] [-b BLOCK_SIZE] [-o OUT]
                         input [input ...]
 This is an implementation of the method described in